gvorbeck/container-pricing/README.md

 For terminology's sake, I will refer to four different page types while I discuss this site's YAML implementation:
 * __Homepage__ - This is the CPGS homepage (ex: https://pages.github.ibm.com/cpricing/salesguides/)
-* __Solution Homepage(s)__ - These are the landing pages for each Solution (ex: https://pages.github.ibm.com/cpricing/salesguides/devtest/)
+* __Solution Landing Page(s)__ - These are the landing pages for each Solution.
+They list links to Solution Step Pages (ex: https://pages.github.ibm.com/cpricing/salesguides/devtest/)
 * __Solution Step__ pages - These are the pages devoted to individual steps within a Solution (ex: https://pages.github.ibm.com/cpricing/salesguides/devtest/learn/)
 * __Help__ pages - 404, FAQs, and Contact Us pages.

 In general these page's YAML will be set up with the following sections:
 * __Admin Settings__ - YAML parameters that are related to the development and functioning of the site.
 Changing these parameter's values will greatly alter how several parts of the site work.
 Edit these carefully.

 * __Parent-page Content__ - Many pages feed eachother in CPGS 2.0.
-For instance, the Homepage gets the content for the __Dive into a solution__ section directly from the Solution Homepage's markdown file.
+For instance, the Homepage gets the content for the __Dive into a solution__ section directly from the Solution Landing Page's markdown file.
 This is done to keep content together and not spread around several files.
 An editor should not have to remember that changing the content for devtest is _also_ required within the Homepage's markdown.
-Instead, the homepage gets all its info for devtest _directly_ from the devtest Solution Homepage markdown file.
+Instead, the homepage gets all its info for devtest _directly_ from the devtest Solution Landing Page markdown file.
 Simple.

 * __Page Content__ - This is where you'll find the parameters for content appearing directly on the page.
 Most editorial work will be done here.